Want to sell your belongings online? I need to preface this by saying: it may not be worth as much as what you think.

 Cons for sellers: Time consuming, expensive.

 It’s over 20 years old and has an Australian spirit, even though it actually originated in London for Aussie, New Zealand and South African expats.
-It was bought out by eBay in 2005 and the benefit of that is that a listing created in Gumtree can easily be cross-pollinated to eBay with the click of a button.
-Strangely it doesn’t work the other way around so there is some unrequited love going on.
+It was bought out by eBay in 2005 and is now owned by The Market Herald.

 Gumtree is easy to use and pretty forgiving.
 It’s free to buy and sell unless you boost your listing.
 (Does anyone actually do that?)
 Things move slowly though.
 Gumtree is the grandpa of selling, with a slow, comfortable gait and not much momentum.